klaygomes/geo-location/README.md

 GeoLocation is a working web application which aims to retrieve details about the user's location and allow the user to find out the physical location of websites, by displaying its hosting position on a map.

-For this solution the following tecnologies were choosen:
+For this solution the following technologies were chosen:

  - React;
  - Redux;